 - Head another 2 tablespoons of oil and fry the chopped onions, peppers and mushrooms until the onions are translucent and the peppers are starting to soften.

-- Return the pork to the pan and add the chicken or vegetable stock and bring to the boil.
+- Return the pork to the pan , add the stock and bring to a boil.1 cup / 240 ml chicken or vegetable stock

 - Stir and allow the sauce to thicken.

-- Turn down the heat and allow to simmer, covered with a lid, for 10 to 15 minutes until the meat is cooked through.
-The time will depend on the size of your pork cubes – larger cubes will take longer.
+- Turn down the heat and allow to simmer, covered with a lid, for 15 to 20 minutes until the meat is tender.
+The time will depend on the size of your pork cubes - larger cubes will take longer.

 - Garnish with chopped parsley and serve over rice or pasta.